Quick facts about N6-methyladenosine (m6A)

 A popular off-catalog oligo modification

-We welcome requests for modifications that do not appear in our website listing, and these are regularly reviewed for approval by our specialty oligo synthesis committee, with some made available for quoting and ordering online directly.
+We welcome requests for modifications that do not appear in our website listing.
+These are regularly reviewed for approval by our specialty oligo synthesis committee, with some made available for quoting and ordering online directly.
 One popular modification is N6-methyladenosine (m6A).
 This is a modified RNA base with a methyl group at the N6 position (Figure 1).

 First described in the 1970s, m6A is a prevalent internal (non-cap) mRNA modification found in many eukaryotes .
 It also occurs in other RNA species (tRNA, rRNA, snoRNA, lncRNA) and in a wide variety of organisms, including insects, plants, and yeast [2–5].
 It is essential for cell viability and development [4–6], and has been associated with mRNA localization, structure, stability, splicing, and translation .

 In humans, this methylation event is a natural post-transcriptional modification carried out by a complex consisting of METTL3 and METTL14 methyltransferases and uses the consensus sequence [G/A/U][G>A]m6AC[U>A/C] [2,3].
 Human and mouse transcriptome-wide analysis studies and mapping by m6A-CLIP/IP have revealed that the majority of m6A modifications are associated with regions of high evolutionary conservation and are preferentially located in the most 3' exon, suggesting the potential for 3'UTR regulation, including alternative polyadenylation [2,8].